xframes-project/xframes-java/README.md

 ### Prerequisites

-The JNI DLL requires the following dependencies to be in your system PATH
+The JNI DLL requires the generated DLL files to be in your system PATH.

+On Windows:
+- fmt.dll (fmtd.dll in Debug mode)
+- glfw3.dll

 #### Windows
 Temporary (Command Prompt):